 Nationwide Perseid Watch 2021

-Night of 12 August ( No Moon this Year so should be a good year!!)
+Nights of Wednesday August 11 and Thursday August 12 (all night long)should give best rates ( no Moon this Year so should be a good year!!)

 The Perseids will appear to originate from a point in the north-east.